Campus Construction Highlights

 Our campus is in the midst of a transformative period.
 Our community is laying the groundwork for spaces and infrastructure that will allow us to live into our mission to educate the whole person and steward our resources toward a more sustainable future.

-As you walk the grounds, you’ll see work underway that supports a variety of projects, from the College’s bold vision for realizing its goal of carbon neutrality by 2035, To Zero By Thirty-Five, to the transformation of Martin Hall into an interdisciplinary hub for art and technology.
+As you walk the grounds, you’ll see work underway that supports a variety of projects, from To Zero By Thirty-Five, the College's energy plan and vision for realizing its goal of carbon neutrality by 2035, to the revitalization of facilities across campus.
 These exciting and necessary projects will have a wide-reaching and long-standing impact on our community.
 Explore the resources below to learn more about some of the most critical and innovative work happening at Swarthmore.

 • Moving Through Campus